0xAS/0xas.github.com/_posts/2014-11-11-Primer-C++-Ch2-Notes.md

         * There should be only one conversion to a built-in type.
         * A programmer facing with an ambiguous conversion can use a cast to indicate explicitly which conversion operation to apply.
         * Needing to use a constructor or a cast to convert an argument in a call to an overloaded function is a sign of bad design.

+**Chapter 15 Object-Oriented Programming**

+- Definition
+    + Object-oriented programming (OOP) is based on three fundamental concepts: data abstraction, inheritance, and dynamic binding.
+    + The key idea behind *OOP* is *polymorphism*.
+In C++, polymorphism applies only to references or pointers to types related by inheritance.
+    + *Inheritance* lets us define classes that model relationships among types, sharing what's common and specializing only that which is inerently different.
+Members defined by the *base class* are inherited by its *derived calss*.
+    + *Dynamic binding*: it allows us to write programs that use objects of any type in an inheritance hierarchy without caring about the objects' specific types.
+    + *Polymorphism*: it referes to the ability to obtain type-specific behavior based on the dynamic type of a reference or pointer.
+    + *protected* access label is for members accessible by the derived classes, but not accessible by general users of the type.
+    + *class derivation list*: it names one or more base classes and has the form *class classname: access-label base-class*, where access-label is one of *public, protected or private*, and the *base-class* is the name of a previously defined class.
+    + *Immediate base class*: it is the class named in the derivation list.
+    + *Refactoring*: refactoring involves redesigning a class hierarchy to move operations and/or data from one class to another.
+It happens most often when classes are redesigned to add new functionality.
+    + *Virtual function*: a member function that defines type-specific behavior.
+    + *Pure virtual function*: a pure virtual function is specified by writing = 0 after the function parameter list.
+Defining a pure virtual function indicates that the function provides an interface for subsequent types to override but that the version in this class will never be called.
+    + *Abstract base class*: a class contains one or more pure virtual functions is an abstract base class.
+An attempt to create an object of an abstract base class is a compile-time error.
+    + *handle class*: the handle class stores and manages a pointer to the base class.
+- Notes
+    + The fact that *the static and dynamic types of references and pointers can differ* is the cornerstone of how C++ supports polymorphism.
+    + In C++, we use *class* for *data abstraction*, *class derivation* to *inherit* one class from another: a derived class inherits the members of its base class(es). *Dynamic binding* lets the compiler determine at run time whether to use a function defined in the base or derived class.
+    + Inheritance lets us write new classes that share behavior with their base class(es), but redefine that behavior as needed.
+Dynamic binding lets the compiler decide at runtime which version of a function to run based on an object's dynamic type.
+    + Classes related by inheritance are often described as forming an inheritance hierarchy.
+    + Functions defined as *virtual* are ones that the base expects its derived classes to redefine.
+Functions that the base class intends its children to inherit are not defined as virtual.
+    + Classes used as the root class of an inheritance hierarchy generally define a virtual destructor.
+    + Calls to nonvirtual functions are resolved at compile time.
+Calls to virtual functions are resolved at run time.
+    + A derived object may access the *protected* members of its base class only through a derived object.
+The derived class has no special access to the protected members of base type objects.
+    + The declaration of a virtual function in the derived class must exactly match the way the function is defined in the base, with only one exception: the virtual function returns a reference to the base class.
+    + The key to dynamic binding in C++: the actual type of the object might differ from the static type of the reference or pointer addressing that object.
+    + There is automatic conversion which converts a reference/pointer to a derived type to a reference/pointer to its base type(s).
+However, it is not autoamatic to convert from reference/pointer to base to reference/pointer to derived.
+    + Constructors and the copy-control members are not inherited.
+Each class defines its own constructors and copy-control members.
+    + Constructor of derived class initializes its base class in addition to initializing its own data members.
+A derived constructor indirectly initializes the members it inherits by including its bas class in its constructor initializer list.
+        * The constructor initializer list supplies initial values for a class' base class and members.
+The base class is initialized first and then the members of the derived class are initialized in the order in which they are declared.
+        * If a derived class defines its own copy constructor, that copy constructor usually should explicitly use the base-class copy constructor to initialize the base part of the project.
+        * Unlike copy constructor and assign operator, the derived destructor is never responsible for destroying the members of its base objects.
+The compiler always implicitly invokes the destructor for the base part of a derived object. *Each destructor does only what is necessary to clean up its own members.*
+        * To ensure that the proper destructor is run, *the destructor must be virtual in the base class*.
+The root class of an inheritance hierarchy should define a virtual destructor even if the destructor has no work to do.
+    + Under inheritance, the scope of the derived class is nested within the scope of its base classes.
+        * Name lookup happens at compile time.
+        * A derived-class member with the same name as a member of the base class hides direct access to the base-class member, which should be avoided though.
+        * Functions defined in a derived class do not overload members defined in the base.
+The base class functions are considered only if the derived does not define the function at all.
+    + Name Lookup and Inheritane:
+        * Start by determining the static type of the object, reference, or pointer through which the function is called.
+        * Look for the function in that class.
+If not found, look in the immediate base class and continue up the chain of classes.
+        * Once the name is found, do normal type-checking.
+        * Assuming the call is legal, the compiler generates code.
+    + Object does not support object-oriented programming in C++, instead we must use pointers and references to support OOP.
+        * Handles that cover an inheritance hierarchy typically behave like either a smart pointer or a value.
+        *